hmdsa/hmdsa/docs/index.md

 The Holistic Measurement Driven System Assessment (HMDSA) project is designed to enable maximum science production for large-scale high performance computing (HPC) facilities, independent of major component vendor, and within budget constraints of money, space, and power.
 We accomplish this through development and deployment of scalable, platform-independent, open-source tools and techniques for monitoring, coupled with runtime analysis and feedback, which enables highly efficient HPC system operation and usage and also informs future system improvements.

 We take a holistic approach through:
-* Monitoring of all performance impacting information (e.g., atmospheric conditions, physical plant, HPC system components) with flexible frameworks for variable fidelity data collection to minimize application and/or system overhead,
+* Monitoring of all performance impacting information (e.g., atmospheric conditions, physical plant, HPC system components, application resource utilization) in with flexible frameworks for variable fidelity data collection to minimize application and/or system overhead,
 * Developing scalable storage, retrieval, and run-time analytics to provide identification of performance impacting behaviors,
 * Developing feedback and problem (e.g., faults, resource depletion, contention) mitigation strategies and mechanisms targeting applications, system software, hardware, and users.